GiacomoDaMolin/JobsOnCondor/README.md

 ## Directory Pre_Post script
 I was also trying to add a Post script to do hadd of the final files, but I was getting permission errors (even though I did chmod +x *)
-This is a completely second oreder problem
+This is a completely second order problem